Part 3

 A test $T_\ast$ of size $\alpha$ is a uniformly most powerful (UMP) test if and only if $\beta_{T_\ast}(P)\geq\beta_T(P)$ for all $P\in\mathcal{P}_1$ and $T$ of level $\alpha$.

-You can add a bracketed title suffix by setting the title-suffix
+You can add a bracketed title suffix by setting the title-suffix attribute.
+This is perfect

 for including citations.

-style gets an orange colour as in Algorithm 2.6.
+get a blue colour, and the algorithm style gets an orange colour as in Algorithm 2.8.

 Lemma 3.2[2, Lemma 6.3]